pallets/quart/docs/broadcast_tutorial.rst

 4: Javascript equivalent
 ------------------------

-In order to recieve server sent events in the browser the Javascript must declare and use an ``EventSource`` object, like so,
+In order to receive server sent events in the browser the Javascript must declare and use an ``EventSource`` object, like so,

 .. code-block:: javascript